dfdg881/Actions_Upx_Auto_Compress/docs/workflow_en.md

 ![Select Workflow Branch](./images/choose.png 'Select Workflow Branch')

 ### (2) Trigger the Workflow
 On the Actions page, find the name of the workflow you want to run (e.g., Download and Compress AdGuardHome with UPX).
-Click on the workflow and then click the "Run workflow" button next to it.
+Click on the workflow and then click the `Run workflow` button next to it.
 ![run workflow](./images/run.png 'run workflow')

 According to the [GitHub Documentation](https://docs.github.com/en/actions), workflows can be triggered by various events.
 In addition to the manually triggered workflow_dispatch, they can also be triggered by events such as push and pull_request.